FrancescoMonaco/LeitmotifsPresentation/slides.md

 where $h(T_a[i])$ is the hash value of the $i$-th dimension of the subsequence $T_a$ and $\wedge$ is the AND operator.
 <br>

-We then compute the distance of the pairs of <span v-mark.green="0"> subsequences whose weight is $>d$ </span>, the requested motif dimensionality.
+We then compute the distance of the pairs of <span v-mark.green="0"> subsequences whose weight is $>d$ </span>, the requested motif dimensionality, and track our top-$k$ motifs in a priority queue.
 ---
 transition: fade
 ---